yoshuawuyts/knowledge/design/design.md

 It allows you to worry about less, initially.
 Analogous to 'mobile-first' it constrains your decisions, allowing you to focus on the harder problem first.

-### double your whitespace
+### double your white space
-Whitespace is the default.
-Taking away the whitespace is a conscious decision.
+White space is the default.
+Taking away the white space is a conscious decision.
 Be zen about it.

 - put space between your lines